-DRAWINGS ARE AVAILABLE ON THE FOLLOWING WEBSITE: WWW.JJC.EDU/INFO/PURCHASING
+DRAWINGS ARE AVAILABLE ON THE FOLLOWING WEBSITE: WWW.JJC.EDU/COMMUNITY/VENDORS

-BID FORM [
+BID FORM

 То: Joliet Junior College 1215 Houbolt Road Joliet, IL 60431-8938

 Project:

 Date:

-Submitted b y:
+Submitted by:

 (Full Name)

 (Address)

-(City, State, Zip)
+(City, State, Z ip)

 (Phone) (Fax) (Email)

 PART 1 OFFER

-the cost of the the bidding of furnish all la services nec ne work associated with thedocuments, Bidder herby proposed bor, materials, necessary tools, elessary to complete in a workman rized itself with the conditions affecti, and we set to perform everything required and expendable equipment and transportat like manner the subdivision of work documents for the following sums: ith to
+Having examined the site and having familiarized itself with the conditions affecting the cost of the work associated with the , and with the bidding documents, Bidder herby proposes to perform everything required and to furnish all labor, materials, necessary tools, expendable equipment and transportation services necessary to complete in a workmanlike manner the subdivision of work stated above in accordance with the bidding documents for the following sums:

-shown will g ase of discrepancy the lesser amount ag Extension):
+Base Bid:

+Allowance: \$5,000.00

+Total Base Bid with Allowance:

+Base Bid with Allowance:

+Dollars(

-Dollars (\$ Write amountshown will g) ase of discrepancy the lesser amount
+Write amount in both alpha and numeric, in case of discrepancy the lesser amount shown will govern.

-We have incl uded herewith, the Security Deposit as required by the Instructions to Bidder s.
+We have included herewith, the Security Deposit as required by the Instructions to Bidders.